Fitness and Performance

 - Perform sport-specific training to increase your readiness to participate in sport and avoid unnecessary contact

 A clinical examination by your physiotherapist will determine the severity of your injury.
-This is key in informing your rehabilitation and treatment program.
+This is key in informing your rehabilitation and treatment programme.
 Your examination will involve:

 - Palpation to locate the precise area of injury